StackNest Documentation

 Generation is taking a long time

 Complex plugins can take up to 90 seconds.
-If the page shows a spinner, it's still working — don't reload.
+Mod generation may also take 30–60 seconds as it uses the cloud AI tier.
+If the page shows a spinner, it’s still working — don’t reload.
 If it times out, try again with a slightly simpler prompt and build up from there.

 I get a compilation error in the output